prometheus/docs/content/docs/guides/query-log.md

 Prometheus will not rotate the query log itself.
 Instead, you can use external tools to do so.

 One of those tools is logrotate.
-Please refer to the documentation of your operating system for the initial logrotate setup.
+It is enabled by default on most Linux distributions.

-Once it is set up, here is an example of file you can add as `/etc/logrotate.d/prometheus`:
+Here is an example of file you can add as `/etc/logrotate.d/prometheus`:

 ```
-/var/log/prometheus/query.log {
+/prometheus/query.log {
     daily
     rotate 7
     compress